Sonia Grego, Ph.D.

 Brian Stoner, Ph.D.; Principal Investigator (PI) and Director of the Duke University Center for WaSH-AID (Water, Sanitation, Hygiene and Infectious Disease), Research Professor in the Department of Electrical and Computer Engineering at Duke University.
 Dr. Stoner is a materials scientist with expertise in the synthesis, processing, and characterization of materials using electrical, electrochemical and plasma techniques.
 He holds 28 U.S. patents related to novel microelectronic materials and systems, and has authored or co-authored two book chapters and more than 200 scientific publications.
 Visit Scholars@Duke for more information.

-Dr. Ruiz is a senior Gastroenterology & Hepatology Fellow at Duke University School of Medicine and will soon be joining the University of Pennsylvania to complete training in Advanced Therapeutic Endoscopy.
+Jose R. Ruiz, M.D.; Dr. Ruiz is a fellow at the University of Pennsylvania completing training in Advanced Therapeutic Endoscopy.
 Dr Ruiz has broad research interests in the field of general gastroenterology, endoscopy, population health, and artificial intelligence.
 He has presented his research at several national and international conferences, including Digestive Disease Week and the Annual Scientific Meeting of the American College of Gastroenterology.
 Dr. Ruiz has been working and collaborating closely with the Smart Toilet team for several years.

 Geoffrey Steven Ginsburg, M.D., Ph.D.; Chief Medical and Scientific Officer of the National Intitutes of Health's All of Us Research Program.
 Dr. Ginsburg was founding director for the Duke University Center for Applied Genomics & Precision Medicine, where he pioneered translational genomics, the development of novel diagnostics, and precision medicine.
 He also served as a professor of Medicine, Pathology, and Biostatistics and Bioinformatics in the Duke University School of Medicine, professor of Biomedical Engineering in the Pratt School of Engineering, and a professor in the School of Nursing.